LINSANITY03/movie_management/Readme.md

 # Movie Management system

-Python scripts to read csv file to do required data manipulation and basic data handling **Tools used:**
+Python scripts to read csv file to do required data manipulation and basic data handling.

+**Tools used:**

 - Python 3.10